Caneda/Docs/docs/install.rst

   * Qwtplot

-Getting the latest git snapshot
+Getting the Latest Git Snapshot
 -------------------------------
 You can always get the latest Caneda version from our git repository.
 Please use an official release if you want to work with Caneda.
 The git version might not even compile.